 Ways to shorten your mortgage amortization period

 While mortgage debt will cost you the lowest interest rate among all debts, there’s a certain sense of freedom in being able to chip away at that principal balance and shorten the time in which it will take you to become mortgage free.
 As you reduce your principal balance, you also reduce the amount of interest you’ll have to pay on your borrowed mortgage amount.

 Every extra dollar put towards your mortgage counts.
 You don’t have to make large payments to make a difference.
 That’s why it’s essential to ensure your mortgage includes pre-payment privileges – not all of them do.

-Be sure to know your pre-payment rules before making extra payments so you’re not penalized by your lender for paying too much within the year
+Important: Be sure to know your pre-payment rules before making extra payments so you’re not penalized by your lender for paying too much within the year.

 Even if you’re in your very first mortgage, there are steps you can take now to reduce the overall amount of money you’ll pay towards owning your property outright: